aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

  - right.1.1 references the element @particule?
  - right.1.2 references the element T_Amh

-We try to keep this numbering during execution time, so that it will me easier to interpret the log.
+We try to keep this numbering during execution time, so that it will be easier to interpret the log.
 RuleElmtId is a string whose value references a rule element like "trigger.1" or "right.1.2".

 We need to manage a mapping of this numbering for each vertex added to the recognizermatch.